gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/Text.md

 {% endraw %}

 ## Screen UI example {#UIExample}
-The following examples show how the Text template is presented on a screen of the Clova mobile app for mobile provided by NAVER.
+The following example shows how the Text template is presented in the Clova mobile app distributed by {{ book.OrientedService }}.

 | Text with highlights | Paragraph text | Table text |
 |-------|-------|-------|